open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

 meaning that you can create your own custom components for it.
 What’s there not to like?

-And like many tools out there, it is also very easy to fall into some bad habits.
+Unfortunately, as it happens with many tools out there, it is also very easy to fall into some bad habits.
 Today, I will dig into five OpenTelemetry Collector anti-patterns, and how to avoid them.
 Let’s get started!